SteveSanderson/xzwasm/README.md

    new XzReadableStream(compressedResponse.body)
 );

-// We now have a regular Response object, so can use standard APIs to parse its body data, such as .text(), .json(), or .arrayBuffer(): const text = await decompressedResponse.text();
+// We now have a regular Response object, so can use standard APIs to parse its body data,
+// such as .text(), .json(), or .arrayBuffer(): const text = await decompressedResponse.text();
 ```

-The API is designed to be as JavaScript-standard as possible, so `XzReadableStream` is a [`ReadableStream`](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream) instance, which in turn means you can feed it into a [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response), and in turn get a blob, an ArrayBuffer, JSON data, or anything else that you browser can do with a `Reponse`.
+The API is designed to be as JavaScript-standard as possible, so `XzReadableStream` is a [`ReadableStream`](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream) instance, which in turn means you can feed it into a [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response), and in turn get a blob, an ArrayBuffer, JSON data, or anything else that you browser can do with a `Response`.

-**Note:** If you're using a `<script>` to reference xzwasm, you probably need to prefix `XzReadableStream` with `xzwasm`.
+**Note:** If you're using a `<script>` tag to reference xzwasm, you probably need to prefix `XzReadableStream` with `xzwasm`.
 For example, `new xzwasm.XzReadableStream(compressedResponse.body)`.

+## Size and speed

+The JavaScript/WebAssembly code in this library weighs just under **8 KB** if served with Brotli compression.
+So, of course, you only make a net gain on bandwidth if you're saving more than 8 KB by using XZ compression.

+Decompressing `.xz` data using xzwasm, on Chromium, takes roughly 3x as long as Chromium's native Brotli decompressor.

+As for whether this is a good tradeoff for you, see [Why would anyone do this?](#why-would-anyone-do-this)

 ## Building code in this repo